Signs of depression in elderly parents that look like something else

 Your parent might not say, "I'm depressed."
 They might say nothing at all.
 They might sit in silence.
 They might move slowly, eat less, sleep more.
 They might say things like "What's the point?" or "I'm just tired."
 They might lose interest in things they used to love.
 Your father who couldn't wait for fishing season suddenly doesn't want to go.
 Your mother who loved gardening won't go outside.
 Your parent who used to read voraciously leaves books unopened on the bedside table.

 This flattening of interest and energy is sometimes called apathy or lack of motivation, and many people mistake it for laziness or just aging.
 It's also often mistaken for cognitive decline.
 Your parent is slowing down, not engaging, not remembering things.
 Isn't that memory loss?
 Isn't that dementia?
 Not necessarily.
-Sometimes it's depression.
-Sometimes it's both.
-But depression can look like cognitive problems even when the underlying cognition is still intact.
+Depression can produce cognitive symptoms that mimic dementia, a condition clinicians call "pseudodementia."
+The memory and concentration problems improve when the depression is treated.
+This distinction matters enormously because one condition is progressive and irreversible, and the other responds to treatment.

 The withdrawal is deep.
 Your parent doesn't want to go places.
 They don't want visitors.
 They don't want to do things or participate in their own life.
-And the thing about withdrawal is that it feeds itself.
 The less they're engaged, the more they isolate.
 The more isolated they become, the fewer reasons they have to engage.
 The pattern deepens and it's hard to see it as depression because it feels like decline, like aging, like someone slowly disappearing.

 The Confusion With Aging

-Depression feels like decline because depression is a form of decline.
+Depression and normal aging overlap in visible symptoms, which is exactly why depression gets missed.
 When someone is depressed, they are functioning less well.
 They're doing less, feeling less, engaging less.
-But normal aging also includes some decline, some slowing down, some loss of energy.
+Normal aging also includes some decline, some slowing down, some loss of energy.
 So when you're looking at your elderly parent, you're seeing decline and it's hard to know what kind of decline it is.
 Is this what happens when you get old?
 Or is this something that needs treatment?

 The confusion is compounded by the fact that aging brings many legitimate challenges that can contribute to depression.
 Retirement means loss of purpose and social connection.
 Physical decline means loss of independence.
 Health problems mean pain, limitation, medication side effects.
 Losing friends and peers means losing your social network.
+The National Institute on Aging reports that significant life events like retirement, the death of a spouse, or a major health diagnosis are among the most common triggers for late-life depression.
 When you're facing these kinds of losses, sadness is a reasonable response.
 It's not necessarily a disease.
-It's a reasonable response to difficult circumstances.

 But somewhere along the line, reasonable sadness can tip into depression.
 Reasonable grief can become something more pervasive and more disabling.
 The distinction matters because reasonable sadness in response to loss might need support and understanding, but depression needs treatment.
 Your parent might need both.
 They might need you to acknowledge the losses they're experiencing and take their grief seriously.
 They might also need professional help for the depression that has developed on top of those losses.